SonnyGe/sc_autotests/README.md

 ## 🐳 Running in Docker

-🔹 Option 1: Using prebuilt image (recommended)
+🔹 Option 1: Using prebuilt image (recommended).
 This approach builds an image with the project inside.
 It ensures consistent and reproducible execution (similar to CI/CD).